NOW AVAILABLE: Unlock Data-Driven Insights with AI, Benchmarks, Anomaly Detection & Forecasting

 Where To Find Your LinkedIn Analytics?

-To access the free LinkedIn analytics tool in the native platform, you need to make sure your (or your client's) Company Page has been set up.
-When you log into your Company Page, you will then see the Analytics dropdown on the top menu of the client's LinkedIn account:
+To access LinkedIn analytics, you need to make sure your (or your client’s) Company Page has been set up.
+When you log into your Company Page, you will then see the Analytics dropdown on the top menu of the client’s LinkedIn account:

 Screenshot of AgencyAnalytics LinkedIn Admin Page